 12. Capacity (Cp)

 The Capacity (Cp) Investable Attribute evaluates how the returns of investors in a DARWIN are impacted by additional investment in the DARWIN.

 The better the score, the more likely it is that the DARWIN can sustain substantial levels of investment without suffering divergence that negatively impacts investors.

 On the upper right part of all the DARWIN profiles, you will find a section with the 12 Investable Attributes surrounded by a colored circle.

 Colour varies depending on the grade given by our algos.

 If you hover the mouse over the circle you will see the corresponding grade, as well as a brief description of each Attribute.

-In addition, clicking on any of them, you will open the corresponding analysis chart.
+In addition, by clicking on any of them, you will open the corresponding analysis chart.

-Here you can perform a much more detailed analysis of the Investable Attributes, which will allow you to know about the quality of the DARWIN provider.
+Here you can perform a much more detailed analysis of the Investable Attributes, which will allow you to know more about the quality of the DARWIN Provider.

 Remember that in each Attribute you will find a graduation cap that will forward you to a specific lesson where we will explain, with great detail, all the ins and outs of it.